Prambanan Temple3317 Votes Currently Open [Closes at 05:00 pm]

 The temple complex is pretty huge and requires an entire day or sometime even more to be explored.
 The Prambanan district has accommodations, restaurants and visitors can either plan a day trip to the complex or extend their stay in the complex area.

-Prambanan Temple Information
+Prambanan Temple Travel Tips

 - Guided tours are available.